-If you need to prove something and you don’t have any documents to help you, or you have documents but they need to be explained, you may need to prepare witness evidence.
+you may need to prepare witness evidence.
 It is what you or another witness say to the court about your case.

 You have to prepare witness statements from all your witnesses well before the trial.
 There are rules about what a witness statement should look like and include.
 Both sides have to exchange the witness statements which have been prepared for their own witnesses to help each other see the strength and weaknesses of each other’s cases.
-See Witness statements and expert reports – for more information and an example witness statement.

 It needs to be clear, logical and in language the witness understands and would use themselves.
 It must reflect what they told you and not be ‘spun’ into something similar but which suits your case better.
 You must not tell a witness what you want them to say or put words into their mouth.

-You shouldn’t include statements which are just your opinion about something.
+You should not include statements which are just your opinion about something.
 Only an expert witness, such as an engineer or a doctor can do this, when they give evidence about something they are experts in, and which is relevant to the dispute.
 For example, a medical expert’s opinion about whether or not you will fully recover from an accident.

 Where possible choose an independent witness (not a member of your family or a friend) to give evidence because unlike your family and friends they don’t have an interest in the outcome.
 If the only witnesses are family or friends, and sometimes they will be the only witnesses, you need to do your best to ensure that their witness statements are as factual and neutral as possible.

 It may be that you are the only person other than the defendant who was involved in the relevant events.
 In that case, you may need to prepare a witness statement for yourself, explaining to the court any points which you are unable to deal with using documents, or where you do have documents, but they need explaining.
-You might find it helpful to produce a formal witness statement, or at the very least a comprehensive account of your evidence, very soon after the incident has occurred and certainly well before a statement is required for formal proceedings.
+You might find it helpful to produce a formal witness statement, or at the very least a comprehensive account of your evidence, very soon after the incident has occurred and certainly well before a statement is needed for formal proceedings.
 This is because

-2) it stops your evidence from becoming confused with the passage of time which is perfectly natural.
+2) it stops your evidence from becoming confused with the passage of time (which is perfectly natural).

 Try to get witness statements as early as possible, especially if from strangers.
 Witnesses are likely to be able to recall details more easily shortly after an incident than if you ask them some time afterwards.
 If your witnesses include strangers they may no longer be contactable at the contact details they have given you, or they may lose interest or change their minds about helping if you leave it too long.